ed-kung/CSUN-Econ-433/labs/README.md

 ## Debug Checklist

+*"A computer is like a mischievous genie.
+It will always give you exactly what you ask for, but not always what you want."*

 If you run into an error in your code, check the following before asking me for help:

 - Check the error log.
 It contains helpful information about the type of error you ran into.